NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 Pushes a package to a package source and publishes it.

-NuGet's default configuration is obtained by loading `%AppData%\NuGet\NuGet.config`, then loading any `nuget.config` or `.nuget\nuget.config` files starting from root of drive and ending in current directory (see [Configuring NuGet Behavior](../consume-packages/configuring-nuget-behavior.md))
+NuGet's default configuration is obtained by loading `%AppData%\NuGet\NuGet.Config`, then loading any `Nuget.Config` or `.nuget\Nuget.Config` files starting from root of drive and ending in current directory (see [Configuring NuGet Behavior](../consume-packages/configuring-nuget-behavior.md))

 ### Usage